wp-plugins/hello-dolly-for-your-song/readme.txt

 Tags: hello dolly
 Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: 4.3
+Stable tag: 0.3
 License: GPLv3 or later

-This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg and brings the songtext of your favourite song to the admin head.
+This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
+It shows the songtext of any song in the admin head.

 == Description ==